dortania/OpenCore-Install-Guide/post-install/spoof.md

 ## SSDT Method

-There's many ways to find the path but generally the easiest way is to got into Device Manager under windows and find the PCI path.
+There are many ways to find the path but generally, the easiest way is to get into Device Manager under windows and find the PCI path.

 Example of device path: